as3ng/LKSN2022/README.md

 * Cryptography

 Most of the problem setters are currently Stanley Halim (Enryu#7942), Chrisando Pardomuan (siahaan#9550), and me.
 One VM is created by the judges.
-Most of the challenges can be downloaded from here and all the solvers are coming soon.
+Most of the challenges can be downloaded from the challenges folder and all the solvers are coming soon.